Pajasas/Mobile-Robotics/README.md

 I've used following steps to check for this type of subgraph.
 Following logic is done for each node n in the graph:
 - if n does not have a degree of 2 => n is not a top of a house
-- a, b = neigbours of n
+- a, b = neighbors of n
 - if a and b don't have a degree of 5 => n is not a top of a house
 - check orientation of the top triangle (a,b,n) and swap a and b if needed
-- x = neighbour of a that has shortes sum of edges #this will be the green point if this is a house subgraph
+- x = neighbor of a that has smallest sum of edges length #this will be the green point if this is a house subgraph
-- c,d = neighbours of a,b that are not a,b,n or x. if there are more than 2 neighbours => n is not top of a house
+- c,d = neighbors of a,b that are not a,b,n or x. if there are more than 2 neighbors  => n is not top of a house
 - check orientation of the bottom triangle (x,c,d) and swap c and d if needed
+- house subgraph found, get more precise key point coordinates using cv2.cornerSubPix
-- house subgraph found, draw top point in 3d for house with key points (n,a,b,x,c,d)
+- draw top point in 3d for house with key points (n,a,b,x,c,d)

 # 3d drawing